 - The year 1997 saw a total of 8,047 boating accidents in the United States.

 - When compared to the total in 2015, boating accidents have almost been cut in half in roughly the last 20 years.

 - Alcohol is the primary contributing factor for boating fatalities, accounting for 17% of them.

 - 80% of boaters who drowned were using vessels less than 21 feet in length.

-Especially if you were injured in a boating accident in which you believe the fault to be alcohol or negligence, you should contact our personal injury firm immediately.
+Especially if you were injured in a boat accident where you believe the fault to be alcohol or negligence, you should contact our firm.
 The sooner we can conduct your free case evaluation, the sooner we can begin our investigation into who or what entity may be liable for damages.